karatekid/karatekid.github.io/_posts/2015-5-11-rtw-first.md

 entries for cohesive segments of my trip, adding detail where I thought it was necessary and leaving out the superfluous minutiae likewise.
-So, this is the first entry of hopefully many, giving an abbridged summary of my trip around the world during the summer of 2015.
+So, this is the first entry of hopefully many, giving an abridged summary of my trip around the world during the summer of 2015.

 ## Getting to Taiwan